Abortion in New Jersey: Views

 Governor Chris Christie said in March 2015, "When I was preparing to run for Governor of New Jersey there were those who told me there was no way I would be elected as a pro-life candidate. [...]
 I told them that they were wrong, that the voters would accept the sincerity of my beliefs even if they felt differently.
 Today, I am a living example that being pro-life is not a political liability anywhere in America."

+Violence

+On February 14, 2018, Marckles Alcius, 34, a Haitian national from Lowell, Massachusetts, stole a bakery truck and drove it into a Planned Parenthood clinic in East Orange, New Jersey, injuring three people.
+He pleaded guilty to aggravated assault, causing injury or damage and being in possession of the stolen truck.
+He was sentenced to 10 years in prison.

 Minors without parental consent

 In the state of New Jersey, minors are able to obtain abortion services without parental consent.
-As long as the minor has obtained the required information such as risks, benefits, and alternatives, the minor may give informed consent to these services without parental consent.
-All healthcare professionals are bound by law to adhere to HIPAA confidentiality rules unless the minor is suspected of being a victim of child abuse or neglect, is a harm to self or others, or listed by the insurance the minor may be attempting to use.
+As long as the minor has obtained the required information, such as risks and alternatives, the minor may give informed consent to these services without parental consent.
+All healthcare professionals are bound by law to adhere to HIPAA confidentiality rules, unless the minor is suspected of being a victim of child abuse or neglect, is a harm to self or others, or is listed by the insurance the minor may be attempting to use.